T'Pol: Family

-In the episode "Carbon Creek", T'Pol tells Captain Archer and Commander Tucker a story about the Vulcans' real first contact with humanity on Earth in the 1950s.
+In the episode "Carbon Creek", T'Pol tells Captain Archer and Commander Tucker the details of the Vulcans' real first contact with humanity on Earth in the 1950s.
 T'Mir (T'Pol's great grandmother) was involved in a survey mission when her spacecraft crash landed on Earth in 1957.
 She and two other Vulcan crew members were forced to live among humans for several months in a small American mining town called Carbon Creek, hiding their Vulcan identity.
 During her stay, T'Mir provided a patent office with a revolutionary material (Velcro), in order to raise college tuition money for a human teenager whom she had befriended in town.
-T'Pol kept her supposed great-grandmother's purse, revealing that she might actually be T'Mir herself.
+T'Pol kept her great-grandmother's purse.

 In the alternate timeline seen in "E²", T'Pol marries Trip and they have a son, Lorian, who becomes the captain of the Enterprise upon the death of Captain Archer.
-The fate of Lorian following the restoration of the timeline is not known.
-In this same episode, T'Pol met an older version of herself (approximately 180 years old).
-The fate of "Old T'Pol" is also unknown.
+In this episode, T'Pol met an older version of herself (approximately 180 years old).

 The fourth-season episode "Demons" revealed that T'Pol had a six-month-old daughter, the father being Trip.
 It was later learned that a terrorist group called Terra Prime had created the child by cloning.
 Samples of T'Pol and Trip's DNA stolen from the Enterprise were the source of the child's genetic material.
 The cloning procedure, however, was not performed correctly.
 The child — whom T'Pol named Elizabeth in honor of Trip's deceased sister — died soon after being rescued from the Mars facility where she was being held.

 The existence of a psychic bond between T'Pol and Trip is revealed during the fourth season; no such psychic bond is indicated between T'Pol and Koss.
 The final episode, "These Are the Voyages...", mentioned that T'Pol and Trip ended their relationship within a year of the events of "Terra Prime".

 Outside of established Star Trek canon, novels have been published based on the series that retconned this, saying that the two are still involved with each other.
-The book The Romulan War: To Brave the Storm states that T'Pol has two children – a daughter T'Mir and a son Lorian.
+The book The Romulan War: To Brave the Storm states that T'Pol has two children—a daughter T'Mir and a son Lorian.